jeasx/jsx-async-runtime/README.md

 npm i jsx-async-runtime
 ```

-### Building
+### Configuration

 To make use of the `jsx-async-runtime`, you need to configure your transpiler to utilize this package for transforming the JSX syntax.

-If you are using TypeScript for transpiling, simply set these options in the tsconfig file:
+If you are using TypeScript for transpiling your code base, simply set these options in your `tsconfig.json`:

 ```json
 {